pci/cv/README.md

 ## License

 This cv is licensed under an MIT license.
 Which basically means - do whatever you want with it!

+## Browser Support

+Works well in Firefox, Chrome and Safari.
+Opera mostly works - Skills popups are partial cutoff, but the mobile view is fine.

+IE - don't know yet, haven't dared to check!